valhalla/demos/docs/valhalla_elevation_service.md

 ### Elevation Profile & Elevation Output

 The profile results are returned with the form of shape that was input into the request along with a 2D elevation profile of x and y that contains range and height for each location along the shape.
-Any status messages will also returned.
+Any status messages will also be returned.

 | Item | Description |
 | :---- | :----------- |